-They are also more cost effective — one bottle of your favorite essential oil can not only nourish your hair, but it can help to reduce stress, alleviate pain and fight skin infections as well.
+They are also more cost-effective — one bottle of your favorite essential oil can not only nourish your hair, but it can help reduce stress, alleviate pain and fight skin infections as well.
 Plus, essential oils are all-natural, which means they are free of dangerous chemicals and better for the environment and your home, too.

 The 7 Best Essential Oils for Hair

-To use rosemary oil for your hair, take 3–5 drops and mix it with equal parts olive oil, and then massage the mixture into your scalp for about two minutes.
-Leave it in your hair for 3 to 4 hours, and then wash your hair as usual.
+To use rosemary oil for your hair, mix it with olive oil and lavender oil (olive oil hair treatment with rosemary and lavender), and then massage the mixture into your scalp for about two minutes.
+Leave it in your hair for three to four hours, and then wash your hair as usual.

 Chamomile oil is a great essential oil for hair because it adds shine and softness to your hair while soothing your scalp.

 Research suggests that 50 percent of women dye their hair regularly and feel more attractive right after having their hair dyed, but conventional hair products that are used to lighten hair contain dangerous chemicals that can cause numerous health risks.
-Choosing a natural alternative will ensure that you aren’t being exposed to unhealthy hair dyeing products like formaldehyde and bleach (hydroxide peroxide).
-(3)
+Choosing a natural alternative ensures that you aren’t exposed to unhealthy hair-dyeing products, like formaldehyde and bleach (hydroxide peroxide).

 Cedarwood is used to help stimulate the hair follicles by increasing circulation to the scalp.
-It can promote hair growth and slow hair loss; it can also treat thinning hair and various types of alopecia.
+It can promote hair growth and slow hair loss, and it can also treat thinning hair and various types of alopecia.

 5. Clary Sage